apache/airflow/docs/apache-airflow-providers-cncf-kubernetes/kubernetes_executor.rst

 .. image:: img/arch-diag-kubernetes2.png

-Consistent with the regular Airflow architecture, the Workers need access to the DAG files to execute the tasks within those DAGs and interact with the Metadata repository.
+Consistent with the regular Airflow architecture, the Workers need access to the DAG files to execute the tasks within those Dags and interact with the Metadata repository.
 Also, configuration information specific to the Kubernetes Executor, such as the worker namespace and image information, needs to be specified in the Airflow Configuration file.

 Additionally, the Kubernetes Executor enables specification of additional features on a per-task basis using the Executor config.